LazyWolves/ElasticPyProxy/README.md

   ### Reloading HAProxy via binary

-  The other way to reload haproy is by executing the binary.
-For this is work the following things must be provided in EP2 config :
+  The other way to reload haproxy is by executing the binary.
+For this is to work the following things must be provided in EP2 config :

   - haproxy_config_file : The haproxy config file